wntdev99/SeoWebApllication/README.md

 # SeoWebApllication

-**Introducing a responsive web application that gives you feedback on your SEO by simply entering the address of a blog post.**
+Introducing a responsive web application that gives you feedback on your SEO by simply entering the address of a blog post.

 ---
----
----

-### To do list
+> To do list

 1. function module
     - signUp